 - or a directory path relative to the path in option _nas_path

-- any directories specified in the _nas_path, _database, or _spy_text_directory entries must pre-exist, ie. this application will not create them for you
+important: Any directories specified in the _nas_path, _database, or _spy_text_directory entries must pre-exist, ie. AlbumPlays will not create them for you

 This second example shows a situation where this component is running on a Windows computer, and it writes its transfer information to a NAS share.
 Both transfer options are selected.
-The database is in a “database” sub-directory of the NAS share.
-The text file will accumulated in the application’s working directory, and when exported will be written the NAS directory specified in _nas_path.
+The database is in a sub-directory named “database” of the NAS share (you need to create this sub-directory manually).
+The text file will be given a default name, and will be accumulated in AlbumPlays’ working directory, and when exported will be written the NAS directory specified in _nas_path.

 [sonos_observer] _nas_path=//MyNAS/some_share/ [detect_spy] _out_text=Y _database=database\Spy.db

-In this final example this component is running on a Windows computer where there is no NAS.
+In next example this component is running on a Windows computer where there is no NAS.
 Both transfer options are selected.
-The transfer database is stored in the standard location used by Windows Vista and beyond, for application data (ie. a directory for the application in your profile’s Appdata\Roaming “special” folder).
+The transfer database is stored in the standard location used by Windows Vista and beyond, for application data (ie. a directory for AlbumPlays in your profile’s Appdata\Roaming “special” folder).
 The text file of Spy observations will be accumulated in an AlbumPlays\Spy directory within your My Documents folder, and while the Export step is still required, the exported file will remain at that same location.

 [sonos_observer] _nas_path=~\AppData\Roaming\AlbumPlays [detect_spy] _database=AlbumPlays_Spy.db _spy_text_directory=~\My Documents\AlbumPlays\Spy _out_text=Y _suppress_move_txt_export=Y